snakepowerpoint/SpatialVariability/README.md

 # Quickly Getting Started
 1. Open `run_edm.r` in R, and set the working directory `wd` to the path where you save the repository.
-2. Change config in `run_emd.r` based on different experimental scenarios.
+2. Change config in `run_emd.r` according to different experimental scenarios.

     In this study, we have four experimental scenarios: